gitacoco/gitacoco/README.md

 Designer and builder based in San Jose.
-My work sits around interaction design, AI-assisted tools, creative technology, and practical systems that turn messy questions into something people can use.
+My work sits around UX design, AI-assisted tools, agentic systems, and information visualizations that turn messy questions into something people can use.

 Currently focusing:
 - Designing useful AI-native workflows